Water Softener Installation in Provo

 A water softener filters out mineral ions and exchanges them with sodium bicarbonate (not sodium chloride) ions to make the water more conducive to cleaning.
 After this exchange, the water softener goes through a regeneration to flush out any extra ions.
 In recent years, new technologies have reduced the amount of water needed for regeneration and flushing.

 While taking a bath or shower, you will experience a striking difference in the way your skin feels.
-It will be smother and softer and your soap will produce significantly more bubbles.
+It will be smoother and softer, and your soap will produce significantly more bubbles.
 You’ll love the spa-like effect of soft water.

 - Water softening wastes water.
 It is true that softener regeneration includes a flushing process.
 However, as we have already noted, new technologies require less water for this process than before.